ptutty/sitemapcreator/readme.md

 ### Config

-- edit config-sample.json and rename config.json, add your site details
+- edit config-sample.json and rename config.json, add the URL details of the site you wish to crawl
 - depth is how many levels to crawl
 - if you wish to test you may find it useful to set headless: false so see what is going on.
 - the filter flag allows you to cusomize anchors link which are crawled